HaikuArchives/VMwareAddons/readme.txt

 Installation:
 1) Drag and drop the "vmvmouse" file in the archive on the folder "Drop vmwmouse here" ;-)
 2) Start the "VMWAddOns" application.
 It will not show any window, but put a small icon into the Deskbar, allowing you to control sharing options.
 It will automatically restart at each boot.
-VMWAddOns can be placed anywhere, but storing in in the "apps" folder of the root folder is usually a good idea.
+VMWAddOns can be placed anywhere, but storing in in the "apps" folder of the boot volume is usually a good idea.

 Known bugs and limitations:
-• If you have a volume with more than 800GB of free space, not all free space will be cleaned up on this volume (only 800GB) before the shrink process.
+• If you have a volume with more than 800GB of free space, not all free space will be cleaned up on this volume — only 800GB — before the shrink process.
-• When mouse sharing is activated, the cursor speed and acceleration are given by the host operating system (setting them in the "Mouse" control panel will have no effect)/
+• When mouse sharing is activated, the cursor speed and acceleration are given by the host operating system (setting them in the "Mouse" control panel will have no effect).

 If you encounter a bug or have a feature request, please use the tracker at : http://dev.osdrawer.net/projects/vmwaddons/issues